CryptozombiesHQ/cryptozombie-lessons/de/5/13-comments.md

         https://github.com/loomnetwork/cryptozombie-lessons

-        Or if you have some ideas, comments, or just want to say hi - drop by our Telegram community at https://t.me/loomnetwork */
+        Or if you have some ideas, comments, or just want to say hi - drop by our Discord community at https://discord.gg/N75HkEmmA */
     }